 One of the more accessible routes is the Llanberis Path — it’s a little longer but has a more gradual climb.
 If you aren’t quite ready to tackle a whole mountain, try the Cwm Idwal, a circular walk around some of the most stunning scenery in the park.
 Before you go, it’s best to check the park’s website for a comprehensive list of the walks, including detailed maps and difficulty levels.

 Ready to get off your feet?
-Snowdonia National Park has several scenic villages.
-Beddgelert is one of the loveliest villages in Wales and is a perfect place to take a break, find a cozy pub and curl up with a pint.
+Snowdonia National Park is an area of outstanding natural beauty and has several scenic villages.
+Beddgelert is one of the loveliest villages in Wales and is a perfect place to take a break, find a cosy pub and curl up with a pint.

 RAILWAY STATION – LLANFAIR…GOGOGOCH